 I Tried It: Run Commute - Benefits + 8 Tips to Try

 NYC is a tempting place for a run commute.
 Everything is packed into a small area, and you can run just about anywhere in the boroughs, especially in Manhattan, Queens, the Bronx, and Brooklyn, where I live.
-I decided to try a running commute for practical purposes - why not get in a workout while knocking out some errands or traveling to work?
+I decided to try a running commute for practical purposes - why not get in a workout while knocking out some errands or run home from work?
 For time-pressed people, this is a win-win.
 But of course, there are some things to plan for - such as showering, carrying items, crossing certain roadways, and what to wear when you arrive.
 This article will go over my experience of run commuting and offer tips to help you have a safe and happy run commute.

 Ok, so I know what you’re thinking - of course, you can do a running commute in NYC, a walking city, but what about car-centered places (aka the rest of America)?
 For good measure, I also tried run-commuting in other places I’ve traveled, including Newport, Rhode Island, and St. Louis, Missouri.
 Here’s how it went and my tips to help you do some running commutes.